In-Line Air Filters & Water Separators for Air Compressors

 The most common levels of filtration in order from compressor are as follows:

 Water Separator - The air compression process produces a lot of water!
 No matter what compressor you have.
-Water separators for air compressors use a centrifugal action within the filter that spins the air and water against a screen mesh in most cases to knock out "bulk water".
+Compressed air filter water separators use a centrifugal action within the filter that spins the air and water against a screen mesh in most cases to knock out "bulk water".
 There will still be water mist and vapor in the air stream, but a water separator is a good first defense.
 Water separators should still be used even when an air dryer is in the system.
 Air dryers are not meant to handle bulk liquid and a water separator will knock the bulk liquid out of the air stream.

 1 Micron - This filter uses a coalescing action to trap particulate down to 1 micron within the filter bed.
 This filter will also trap some oil.
 This filter is often referred to as a " General Purpose" filter.
 Many non critical systems can get by with just a Water Separator and a 1 Micron "General Purpose Filter".